 If you need to reset a forgotten password, go to the UP Password Management Site and select Reset a Forgotten Password.
 When prompted for your preferred delivery method, select Personal Email.

-If you don't know your username, contact finaid@up.edu or 503.943.7311 for assistance.
+If you don't know your username, contact finaid@up.edu or (503) 943-7311 for assistance.

-All forms requiring a parent co-signer must be initiated by the student first.
+All forms requiring a parent co-signer must be initiated by the student.
 Once the student has completely filled out their portion, the parent will receive an email with a link to the partially completed form.
 Parents then create an account for themselves using the parent email address the student supplied on the FAFSA.
 Parents may then sign forms electronically, using their birth date and the last four digits of their social security number for identity verification.

-Make sure when you return to the form you are logging in to your Dynamics Form account and selecting the Pending/ Draft Forms option then find the draft of the form that you saved.
-If you click the direct link to a form again you will start a new version of the form rather than continue your saved form.
+Make sure when you return to the form, you are logging in to your Dynamics Form account and selecting the Pending/ Draft Forms option, then find the draft of the form that you saved.
+If you click the direct link to a form again, you will start a new version of the form rather than continue your saved form.

 Your cost of attendance can be increased to include the cost of health insurance.
-For most students, this will increase their eligibility for loans but will not increase their gift aid.
+For most students, this will increase their eligibility for loans, but will not increase their gift aid.
 Contact the Office of Financial Aid for additional information or to make that request.

-Federal loans disbursed after July 1, 2021, have the following interest rates:
+Federal loans disbursed after July 1, 2024, have the following interest rates:

-Federal loans disbursed between October 1, 2021, and September 30, 2022, have the following origination fees:
+Federal loans disbursed between October 1, 2023, and September 30, 2024, have the following origination fees:

-Federal loans disbursed after July 1, 2022, have the following interest rates:
+Federal loans disbursed after July 1, 2025, have the following interest rates:

-Federal loans disbursed between October 1, 2022, and September 30, 2023, have the following origination fees:
+Federal loans disbursed between October 1, 2024, and September 30, 2025, have the following origination fees:

 Loan fees can be calculated using our Loan Origination Fee Calculator.

-Perkins, Nursing, Doucette and Eagin loans are paid back directly to UP.
+Doucette and Eagin loans are paid back directly to UP.
 Contact Student Accounts with questions.
-All Direct Loans (student and parent) are repaid directly to the federal government through a loan servicer.

 In most circumstances, yes.
 There is some flexibility in reinstating and declining the entire loan or portions of it.
-However, Nursing, Doucette and Eagin loans have limited funding.
+However, Doucette and Eagin loans have limited funding.
 If you decline one of these loans, the funds may be awarded to another student, making them unavailable to you.

 All reinstatement requests must be made by the loan holder in writing.

-Federal student loans offer low fixed interest rates, income-based repayment plans, loan forgiveness and deferment options, including deferment of loan payments when a student returns to school.
+Federal student loans offer low, fixed-interest rates, income-based repayment plans, loan forgiveness and deferment options, including deferment of loan payments when a student returns to school.
 For these reasons, students and parents should always exhaust federal student loan options before considering a private loan.

 Yes, you can consolidate all your federal loans through the Federal Direct Loan Consolidation program.